Pinch points and half moons encode Berry curvature: The Model

-{\it Opening of gap and elimination of singularity.} The new feature which arises in the presence of anisotropic exchange interactions is the mixing of incompressible and irrotational excitations.
+The new feature which arises in the presence of anisotropic exchange interactions is the mixing of incompressible and irrotational excitations.
 Solving Eq.~(\ref{eq:EoM.incompressible}), Eq.~(\ref{eq:EoM.irrotational}) for \mbox{$D_z \ne 0$}, we find that the quadratic band--touching at \mbox{${\bf q} = {\bf 0}$} is replaced by a gap

 between bands with dispersion

 Hybridization also eliminates singular correlations for \mbox{${\bf q} \to {\bf 0}$}; the dynamical structure factor is given by Eq.~(\ref{eq:S.q.omega}), but with

 where $q_0 = \sqrt{|\Delta/\rho_S|} \sim \sqrt{|D_z/J|} $ determines the scale at which correlations cross over from a pinch--point structure at large $q$, to a non--singular behaviour for \mbox{$q \to 0$}.